enjoythelive1/Trios2D/README.md

 * `font_misc`: Other font properties, separated by spaces.
 An Example would be `"bold italic"`.

 * `textAlign`: See canvas' `textAlign` on [W3Schools](http://www.w3schools.com/tags/canvas_textalign.asp).
+Default to "start".

 * `baselineAlign`: See canvas' `baselineAlign` on [W3Schools](http://www.w3schools.com/tags/canvas_textbaseline.asp).
+Default to "alphabetic"

 * `drawMode`: Specifies if the text will be rendered by filling the text on canvas, stroking the text or both.
 Posible values are `"fill"`, `"stroke"`, and `"fillNStroke"`, where `"fillNStroke"` first fills the text and then strokes.

-* `color`: Defines the filling color of the text.
+* `fillStyle`: Defines the filling color of the text (also everything canvas can).
 Defaults to the current value setted in the context.

+* `strokeStyle`: Defines the stroking color of the text(also everything canvas can).
+Defaults to the current value setted in the context.

+* `strokeWidth`: Defines the width of the stroke .
+Defaults to the current value setted in the context.

+#####Intance Variables

+You can chage any of the options at any time changin the value tu the instance.
+If you change the `text` property, it will be reflected in the next render.
+Also all the other properties.
+These properties are almost the same as the optiosn, let's see them.

+* `text`: the text which renders in the screen

+* `size`: The font size of the text to render.
+Default to 10.

+* `font_family`: The font family of the text to render.
+Can be set like the css rule `font-family`.
+Defaults to `"sans-serif"`.

+* `font_misc`: Other font properties, separated by spaces.
+An Example would be `"bold italic"`.

+* `textAlign`: See canvas' `textAlign` on [W3Schools](http://www.w3schools.com/tags/canvas_textalign.asp).

+* `baselineAlign`: See canvas' `baselineAlign` on [W3Schools](http://www.w3schools.com/tags/canvas_textbaseline.asp).

+* `drawMode`: Specifies if the text will be rendered by filling the text on canvas, stroking the text or both.
+Posible values are `"fill"`, `"stroke"`, and `"fillNStroke"`, where `"fillNStroke"` first fills the text and then strokes.

+* `fillStyle`: Defines the filling color of the text (also everything canvas can).
+Defaults to the current value setted in the context.

-* `strokeColor`: Defines the stroking color of the text.
+* `strokeStyle`: Defines the stroking color of the text(also everything canvas can).
 Defaults to the current value setted in the context.

 * `strokeWidth`: Defines the width of the stroke .
 Defaults to the current value setted in the context.